ttlAcademy/emails/index.md

 # Welcome to ttl.academy emails

 You can find all transactional and marketing emails used by ttl.academy below.
-All emails open source and feel free to contribute.
+Please feel free to contribute.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in this site, from the content in Markdown files.